jordantrizz/zshbop/README.md

 </p>
 </details>

-# Configuration
+# Custom Configuration File
-There are quite a few configuration options you can set.
-You can set these options in the file `.zshrc_config` and use the following options.
+If you have any custom variables, functions or zshbop specific configuration.
+You can add it to the .zshbop

-## Configuration Variables
+## Custom Configuration Examples
+There is a wrapper for exbin, if you specify the following variables in onof the custom configuration files.

 | Variable        	| Description                                                                                           | Values                     	| Default     	|
 |-----------------	|------------------------------------------------------------------------------------------------------ |----------------------------	|-------------	|
 | `EXBIN_TYPE`          | Choose either `netcat` or `api` for exbin posting.                                            | String                     	| `netcat`      	|
 | `EXBIN_HOST`        	| Exbin host, for netcat just the hostname and for api the full URL.                                    | String                  	| `exbin.call-cc.be` 	|
 | `EXBIN_PORT`		| If you don't use the standard 9999 port for exbin.							| Number			| `9999`		|

-## Example `.zshrc_config`
 ```
 EXBIN="https://exbin.call-cc.be/"
 ```